Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 Duration: 5

 During this step we will be "loading" the raw weather data to Snowflake.
-But "loading" is the really the wrong word here.
+But "loading" is really the wrong word here.
 Because we're using Snowflake's unique data sharing capability we don't actually need to copy the data to our Snowflake account with a custom ETL process.
-Instead we can directly access the weather data shared by Weather Source in the Snowflake Data Marketplace.
+Instead we can directly access the weather data shared by Weather Source in the Snowflake Marketplace.

 To put this in context, we are on step **#4** in our data flow overview: